ACCESS-NRI/access-hive.org.au/docs/model_evaluation/evaluation_on_gadi/esmvaltool_workflow.md

     module load esmvaltool
 ```

-*esmvaltool* is pre-configured to access CMIP and observation datasets available on Gadi.
+This *esmvaltool* module is pre-configured to access CMIP and observation datasets available on Gadi.
-By default, *ESMValTool* looks for the *config_user.yml* file in the home directory, inside the *.esmvaltool* folder.
+By default, ESMValTool looks for the *config_user.yml* file in the home directory, inside the *.esmvaltool* folder.
-You can get a copy by running:
+To start, you can get a copy in your home directory, *.esmvaltool* folder by running the below or use the `--path=dest` flag to save elsewhere.

 ```
-esmvaltool config get_config_user --path=dest
+esmvaltool config get_config_user
 ```

-To list which <i>ESMValTool</i> recipes are available on <i>Gadi</i>, run:
+To list which ESMValTool recipes are available on <i>Gadi</i>, run:
 ```
 esmvaltool recipes list
 ```